Professional certification in financial services: Accredited Investment Fiduciary

+is a financial advisory designation relevant to private wealth, retirement, and foundations / endowment funds, emphasizing the inherent fiduciary roles and responsibilities.

+It is awarded to candidates with approved education and industry experience (8 years if no degree), following completion of training and a two hour examination.
+Ongoing requirements include adherence to an Ethics Code and continuing education.

 Certified Financial Planner

 The Certified Financial Planner (CFP) designation is a certification mark for financial planners conferred by the CFP Board of Standards.

 To receive authorization to use the designation, the candidate must meet education, examination, experience and ethics requirements, and pay an ongoing certification fee.

 It is offered in the United States, and in 25 other countries through affiliated organizations.

 Chartered Financial Consultant

 The Chartered Financial Consultant (ChFC) is the "advanced financial planning" designation awarded by The American College of Financial Services.
 To secure the designation, applicants must have three years of full-time business experience within the preceding five years and must complete nine college-level courses; the award is also contingent on adherence to a set of ethical guidelines.
 The designation exempts one from sitting the Series 65 examination.

 Chartered Financial Divorce Analyst

 Chartered Financial Divorce Analyst (CFDA) refers to the Canadian designation for specialists facilitating objective financial analysis for families & individuals going through divorce, marital separation or legal separation and life transitions.

 The regulating body is the Academy of Financial Divorce Specialists (AFDS).
 Members are required to have an existing financial designation and be in good standing to be eligible for the course.
 Once passing, members must maintain credentials and ongoing annual education, and application/work in field.